-It took me just over a year to completely wipe out my debts, and while that might not seem like a long time to you, it seemed to take forever.
+It took me just over a year to completely wipe out my debts.

 However, there is one strategy you can use to make it easier or faster – making more money.

 But I won’t tell you to do that.
-Granted, I did many of those things and if you’re completely committed to the process, you can be a little radical too.
+Granted, I did many of those things.
+If you’re completely committed to the process, you can be a little radical too.